Scan $B$-Statistic for Kernel Change-Point Detection: INTRODUCTION

-Detecting emergence of an abrupt change is a fundamental problem in statistics and machine learning.
-Given a sequence of samples, $x_1, x_2, \ldots, x_t$ from a domain $\mathcal{X}$, we are interested in detecting a possible change-point $\tau$, such that before the change samples $x_i$ are \iid~sampled from a null distribution $P$, and after the change samples $x_i$ are \iid~from a distribution $Q$.
-Here, the time horizon $t$ is either fixed $t=T_0$ (in the offline or fixed-sample setting), or $t$ is not fixed (in the online or sequential setting) since we are getting new samples.
-In the offline setting, our goal is to detect the existence, and in the online setting, our goal is to detect the emergence of a change-point as soon as possible after it occurs.
-Here, we restrict our attention to detecting one change-point, which is the case of monitoring problems.
-One such instance is seismic event detection \citep{P-S-wave-picking2014}, where we would like to either detect the presence of a weak event in retrospect to better understand geophysical structure, or detect the event as quickly as possible in the online monitoring setting.
+Given a sequence of samples, $x_1, x_2, \ldots, x_t$, from a domain $\mathcal{X}$, we are interested in detecting a possible change-point $\tau$, such that before the change samples $x_i$ are {\it i.i.d.}~with a null distribution $P$, and after the change samples $x_i$ are {\it i.i.d.}~with a distribution $Q$.
+Here, we consider two scenarios: the time horizon $t$ is fixed, $t=T_0$, which we call the offline or fixed-sample change-point detection, or the time horizon $t$ is not fixed, meaning that one can keep getting new samples, which we call the online or sequential change-point detection.
+In the offline setting, our goal is to detect the existence of a change.
+In the online setting, our goal is to detect the emergence of a change as soon as possible after it occurs.
+Here, we restrict our attention to detecting one change-point.
+One such instance is seismic event detection as studied by \citet{P-S-wave-picking2014}, where one would like to either detect the presence of a weak event in retrospect to better understand the geophysical structure or detect the event as quickly as possible for online monitoring.

-Change-point detection problems are related to the classical statistical two-sample test; however, they are usually more difficult in that for change-point detection, we need to search for the unknown change-point location $\tau$.
-For instance, in the offline case, this corresponds to taking a maximum of a series of statistics each corresponding to one putative change-point location (a similar idea was used in \citep{Zaid2008} for the offline case); and in the online case, we have to characterize the average run length of the test statistic hitting the threshold, which necessarily results in taking a maximum of the statistics over time.
-Moreover, the statistics being maxed over are usually highly correlated.
-Hence, analyzing the tail probabilities of the test statistic for change-point detection typically requires more sophisticated probabilistic tools.